bittorrent/bootstrap-dht/README.rst

 	                      node list to hand out).
 	--ipv6 <ip>           listen for IPv6 packets on the given address can be specified more than once
+	--version <version>   The client version to insert into all outgoing packets.
+The version format must be 2 characters followed by a dash and an integer.
+	--dir <path>          specify the directory where the node buckets are stored on disk.
+Defaults to ".".
+	--port <listen-port>  Sets the port to listen on (for all interfaces) defaults to 6881

 The first argument when launching the server is its own IP.
 This is not only relevant for binding the socket to this interface but is also used when